grafana/grafana-opentelemetry-dotnet/docs/installation.md

     .Build();
 ```

-This way, any other instrumentation library [supported by the distribution](./supported-instrumentations.md)
+This way, any other [instrumentation library](./supported-instrumentations.md)
+or [resource detector](./supported-resource-detectors.md) supported by the
-can be added via lazy loading.
+distribution can be added via lazy loading.